xapian/xapian/xapian-core/docs/replication_protocol.rst

-   changeset was created by copying parts of the database without a read lock, and modifications were made to the database while the copy was in progress, parts of the copy may contain later revisions than intended - in this situation futher changesets will be needed to ensure that these parts of the database are fully integrated.
+   changeset was created by copying parts of the database without a read lock, and modifications were made to the database while the copy was in progress, parts of the copy may contain later revisions than intended - in this situation further changesets will be needed to ensure that these parts of the database are fully integrated.